 Primary Care CME Conferences

-*Skin, Bones, Hearts & Private Parts is now offering 8 primary care CME conferences across the United States*
+*Skin, Bones, Hearts & Private Parts is now offering 8 primary care CME conferences across the United States.
+Check out our 8 CME Conference locations here*

-Skin, Bones, Hearts & Private Parts offers CME for Primary Care clinicians in the five categories of dermatology, orthopedics, cardiology, emergency medicine, and women’s health.
+Skin, Bones, Hearts & Private Parts offers CME for Primary Care clinicians in the five categories of dermatology, orthopedics, cardiology, women’s health, and emergency medicine.
 Our Primary Care CME conferences apply recent clinical study findings and guidelines to primary care practice.
 Our CME conferences introduce new ideas and contemporary approaches, while providing extensive and influential networking opportunities for primary care clinicians.

 Benefits of Dermatology CME: